faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Triggered by Thread:  0
 ```

-What has happened is that the MachOS\index{MachOS} kernel has raised an Operating System Exception on the problematic process, which terminates the process.
+What has happened is that the MachOS\index{MachOS} kernel has raised an Operating System Exception on the problematic process\index{process}, which terminates the process.
 The ReportCrash program then retrieves from the OS details of such an exception.

 These items are explained by the following table: